Nick-Williamz/Palm2DocGenie_WebUI/README.md

 4. Click the "Submit" button to generate the output based on your query.
 5. Once output has been generated, if not already created, the conversation.txt is created and the file will contain each of the queries and responses generated.

-> **Note:** New queries will be appended to the converstations.txt file UNTIL the document is either manually cleared or the clear button in the browser is pressed.
+> **Note:** New queries will be appended to the conversations.txt file UNTIL the document is either manually cleared or the clear button in the browser is pressed.

 7. To clear conversations.txt file simply tap the clear button in the browser!